“In a crisis, most people want to feel like foot soldiers not victims.” ~Anonymous

-Within our present set of unprecedented circumstances, it can sometimes feel like quite the uphill battle to not completely give in to an overwhelming sense of victimization and passivity.
+Within our present set of unprecedented circumstances, it can sometimes feel like quite the uphill battle.
+To not completely give in to an overwhelming sense of victimization and passivity.
+I want to feel like powerlessness is not a defeating failure.
 I mean, really, how much more Netflix watching can one be expected to endure?
-I’ve started to feel (and fear) that the most active part of my day is taking place within my sleeping/subconscious/dreaming hours—which seem to be growing in vibrancy and intensity, the longer this weirdness goes on!
+I’ve started to feel that the most active part of my day is taking place within my sleeping dreaming hours.
+Which seem to be growing in vibrancy and intensity, the longer this weirdness goes on!

 One of the greatest teachings of the Recovery attitude towards reality is the idea that accepting powerlessness is not a defeating failure; paradoxically, there can be the beginning of agency in surrender.
 I’ve been forced to learn and re-learn during these times how to access a real and living sense of how to feel like a foot soldier rather than a hapless victim.